benbaptist/minecraft-wrapper/documentation/entity.rst

         Args:
             eid - Entity EID on server
-            dropitems - whether or not the entity death will drop loot finishstateof_domobloot - True/False - what the desired global state of DoMobLoot is on the server. count - used to specify more than one entity; again, centers on the specified eid location.
+            dropitems - whether or not the entity death will drop loot.
+Only works if gamerule doMobDrops is true. count - used to specify more than one entity; again, centers on the specified eid location.